 I was born and raised in a small town in Massachusetts.
 My three brothers and I grew up understanding what it means to be a first generation American.
-Our father came to the United States as a refugee forced to leave his place of birth, Germany.
-He came to the US full of energy and commitment to build a new life and become a U.S citizen.
+Our father came to the United States as a refugee from World War II Germany.
+He came to the US full of energy and commitment to build a new life.
+He worked hard to become a U.S citizen.
 Our mother was first generation US citizen in her family.
 Her father worked in agriculture buying and selling local produce and was able to send his three children to college.
-Hard work and commitment to family allowed them to build a stable base and to see their children pursue their dreams.
+Our parents did not have an easy life, but hard work and commitment to family allowed them to build a stable base and allowed them to see their children pursue their dreams.

 I have a Bachelor of Science (BS) and Master’s Degree (MS) in the Earth Sciences.
 I started my career with a strong interest in the intersection of Land Use and our fragile coast line.
 I spent 8 years with the US Geological Survey working in the Marine Division.
 Although this work was interesting, I was drawn to the world of Land Use and Planning.
 I worked in County government from 1984 to 1995 (Santa Cruz and Ventura Counties) where I learned a great deal about Land Use, Zoning, General Plans, CEQA and what it means to have good communication between local government and the community.
 My years in County government gave me a solid base and understanding of how local government works, both at the staff level and as a resource for the community.